Shopify/shopify_python_api/README.md

     (step 2 in "Getting Started")

-2. Use the `shopify_api.py` script to save the credentials for the shop to quickly login.
+2. Use the `shopify_api.py` script to save the credentials for the shop to quickly log in.
 The script uses [PyYAML](http://pyyaml.org/) to save and load connection configurations in the same format as the ruby shopify\_api.